-Like nearly all college kids in America I am familiar with instant ramen.
+Like nearly all college kids in America, I am familiar with instant ramen.
 It is cheap, quick, and can be eaten anywhere if you get it in the fancy cups.
-Ramen was never my go to meal, but when the weather was bad or the dinning halls were closed it was the best option I had.
+Ramen was never my go-to meal, but when the weather was bad or the dining halls were closed it was the best option I had.
 And let me tell you, where I went to school it rained a lot and when it rained campus flooded.
-Given the choice between soaking your last dry pair of shoes to go out to the dining hall for dinner or ramen most of us chose the ramen.
+Given the choice between soaking your last dry pair of shoes to go out to the dining hall for dinner or ramen, most of us chose the ramen.

 Perfecting the Recipe